Jewish National Fund: United Kingdom

 The charitable status of the JNF-UK has come under increasing attack.
-British prime ministers Tony Blair and Gordon Brown had been Honorary Patrons of the JNF-UK, like all British prime ministers before them since its inception.
-David Cameron resigned as Honorary Patron to JNF-UK in 2011.
+British prime ministers Tony Blair and Gordon Brown had been honorary patrons of the JNF-UK, like all British prime ministers before them since its inception.
+David Cameron resigned as honorary patron to JNF-UK in 2011.
 According to a spokesman, Cameron said it was an organisation that was specifically focused around work in one specific country—i.e., Israel.
 Cameron's decision was interpreted as a snub, in spite of the spokesman's assurances that his decision had "absolutely nothing to do with any anti-Israel campaign".
 However, campaigners claimed that Cameron's resignation was due to political pressure.
-Since then, the JNF-UK's Honorary Patrons include no leader of the main British political parties.
+Since then, the JNF-UK's honorary patrons include no leader of the main British political parties.
 An Early Day Motion in the British parliament called for the revocation of the JNF's charitable status in the UK and was signed by 66 Members of Parliament.
 In 2012 the Green Party called for the JNF to be stripped of its charity status.

-2021 Controversy

-On 2 December 2021, JNF-UK Chairman Samuel Hayek gave an interview to The Jerusalem Post where he expressed concern over rising levels of antisemitism in the UK, claiming that “in 10 years, maybe less, who knows, Jews will not be able to live in the UK.”
-When asked by Jewish News 18 days later to clarify his reasoning, Hayek claimed the evidence lied in “the number of immigrants to England.
-The demographic of British society is changing.”
-When asked to clarify if the immigrants he was referring to were Muslims, Hayek confirmed this, and went on to claim that Muslim immigrants “don’t speak English [and] create their own ghettos, their own education, their own process of thinking.”
-Hayek appeared to echo sentiments closely associated with far-right great replacement theory when he continued, “the process is the white Christian majority is shrinking.
-It shrinks to a degree where there is a point it cannot protect itself anymore."
-Leaders of the Board of Deputies (BoD), the Jewish Leadership Council and the Community Security Trust all condemned Hayek’s comments, as did the Chief Rabbi, while Jewish MP Alex Sobel called for Hayek’s resignation as chair of JNF UK, or the isolation of the JNF UK from communal organisations while Hayek remained in his position.
-On 4 January 2022 a letter signed by 46 BoD Deputies called for Hayek to resign, stating they would continue to advise synagogues not to participate, support or cooperate with JNF-UK as long as he remained chair.
-On the 10 January 2022 another letter signed by 105 Jewish student leaders to suspend all programmes run by the JNF UK and to suspend JNF membership from the BoD.
-On the 13 January 2022 the Charity Commission for England and Wales opened a regulatory case on JNF UK to assess concerns.